-Protected consumer; security freeze; request; fee; creation of record for protected consumer; placement of freeze.
+Protected consumer; security freeze; request; creation of record for protected consumer; placement of freeze.

-- (1) A consumer reporting agency shall place a security freeze for a protected consumer if: - (a) The consumer reporting agency receives a request from the representative for the placement of the security freeze under this section; and - (b) The representative: - (i) Submits the request to the consumer reporting agency at the address or other point of contact and in the manner specified by the consumer reporting agency; - (ii) Provides to the consumer reporting agency: - (A) Sufficient proof of identification of the protected consumer and the representative; and - (B) Sufficient proof of authority to act on behalf of the protected consumer; and - (iii) Pays to the consumer reporting agency a fee as provided in section 8-2609.01. - (2) If a consumer reporting agency does not have a file pertaining to a protected consumer when the consumer reporting agency receives a request described in subdivision (1)(a) of this section, the consumer reporting agency shall create a record for the protected consumer. - (3) Within thirty days after receiving a request that meets the requirements of this section, a consumer reporting agency shall place a security freeze for the protected consumer.
+- (1) A consumer reporting agency shall place a security freeze for a protected consumer if: - (a) The consumer reporting agency receives a request from the representative for the placement of the security freeze under this section; and - (b) The representative: - (i) Submits the request to the consumer reporting agency at the address or other point of contact and in the manner specified by the consumer reporting agency; and - (ii) Provides to the consumer reporting agency: - (A) Sufficient proof of identification of the protected consumer and the representative; and - (B) Sufficient proof of authority to act on behalf of the protected consumer. - (2) If a consumer reporting agency does not have a file pertaining to a protected consumer when the consumer reporting agency receives a request described in subdivision (1)(a) of this section, the consumer reporting agency shall create a record for the protected consumer. - (3) Within thirty days after receiving a request that meets the requirements of this section, a consumer reporting agency shall place a security freeze for the protected consumer.